IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 7. Average Number of Attendances per Instructor
       - Computes the average number of students per session for each instructor
-      - Aggregates data from all sessions in `log.txt`
+      - Aggregates data from all sessions logged in `log.txt`

 8. Most Frequently Used Tool
       - Compares the usage of Zoom vs. Teams
-      - Shows which tool is used more frequently based on session counts
+      - Displays which tool is used more frequently based on session counts

 9. Exit
       - Ends the program.